opentoonz/opentoonz_docs/source/scanning_paper_drawings.rst

 Supported Scanners
 ------------------
-Toonz supports directly, by using internal drivers, some specific scanners via a USB connection; all the other scanners are supported via any type of connection by using TWAIN drivers.
+OpenToonz supports directly, by using internal drivers, some specific scanners via a USB connection; all the other scanners are supported via any type of connection by using TWAIN drivers.

-.. note:: For an updated list of directly supported scanners, please visit the Toonz Web site ``www.toonz.com`` .
+.. note:: For an updated list of directly supported scanners, please visit the `OpenToonz Web site <https://opentoonz.github.io/e/>`_ .

-If your scanner is supported via internal drivers, the scanning process is managed completely by Toonz and the Scan Settings dialog; if it is not, the scanning process is managed by the TWAIN interface.
+If your scanner is supported via internal drivers, the scanning process is managed completely by OpenToonz and the Scan Settings dialog; if it is not, the scanning process is managed by the TWAIN interface.

 On Windows, the TWAIN drivers provided with the scanner need to be installed.
 Note that if you decide to use internal drivers, you have to disable the Windows Image Acquisition (WIA) service on your computer; if you want to use TWAIN drivers, you have to enable it.